SpringBootServletInitializer tutorial

 The application can be run both by deploying the WAR on a Tomcat server and executing it as a self-executable web archive with embedded Tomcat.

-In this tutorial, we have created our first Spring Boot web application deployable from a traditional WAR.
+In this article we have created our first Spring Boot web application deployable from a traditional WAR.